mnk179/martinnoruisis.com/content/blog/self-teach-a-levels.md

 date: 2019-02-15T20:41:07Z
 ---

-The General Certificate of Education Advanced Level (or simply A Levels) is a qualification that is respected worldwide.
-If you are, like I was, considering applying to British universities, you'll most likely have heard of A Levels.
-It's the most common pre-university qualification in the United Kingdom and is available internationally, too.
+The General Certificate of Education Advanced Level (or simply A Levels) is a globally recognised pre-university qualification.
+Before coming to the University of Bristol, I self-taught myself 4 A Level subjects.

-I will discuss teaching yourself the full three or four A Levels as an alternative to school.
-This post is not aimed at those wishing to self-teach an additional A Level because their sixth-form does not offer it.
-There are other internationally recognised exams that you can self-teach for, but I'm only familiar with A Levels.

-Let's discuss why one would want to do something like this.
-To do that I'll first tell you about my own experience
+I will discuss the viability of teaching yourself A Levels as an alternative to regular school.
+I'll consider various aspects of this approach, starting with cost.
+But first I'll give a short introduction as to why one would choose to do this, beginning with my own story.

 ## My story

 I attended a *gymnasium* in Lithuania, a type of upper secondary school that roughly translates to sixth-form college in the UK.
-In Lithuania, we do 12 years of school as opposed to UK's 13.
+In Lithuania, we do 12 years of school as opposed to the UK's 13.
 The duration of an undergraduate university degree is different, too.
 4 years in Lithuania versus the UK's three for a Bachelor's degree.
 Understandably, this results in slightly different knowledge levels of first years in the two countries.
 For this reason (and probably a bunch of others) some institutions in the UK choose not to accept the Lithuanian school leaving qualification, the _Brandos atestatas_.

 I set my eyes on studying in the United Kingdom way back in year 1 or 2 of *gymnasium* (year 9 or 10 out of 12).
 I noticed that a few of the institutions I was considering weren't too fond of *Brandos atestatas*.
 These universities wouldn't even consider applicants with that qualification.
-Instead, they suggest to apply after finishing one year of university in Lithuania.
+Instead, they suggest applying after finishing one year of university in Lithuania.

 There was another issue.
 The Lithuanian Language and Literature exam is essentially compulsory in Lithuanian schools.
 I enjoy reading, a _lot_, but I could never analyse the assigned texts in quite the right way.
-Therefore I knew the exam would mess up my overall average and since UK universities actually give considerable weight to the average score in the *Brandos atestatas*, that was a problem.
+Therefore I knew the exam would mess up my overall average and since UK universities give considerable weight to the average score in the *Brandos atestatas*, that was a problem.

 Keeping all that in mind, I started noticing my Maths grades gradually dropping as well.
 I started looking for extra material and ended up buying some Edexcel Mathematics textbooks.
 I immediately noticed that these were (in my opinion) much easier to follow than my school textbooks.
 Soon after, I discovered that I can teach myself the content and take the exam as a private candidate at the local British Council.
 I ended up taking 3 A Levels alongside school.